FindMySchool LogoFindMySchool

 Yes.
 The school’s website publishes wraparound care from 7.30am to 6pm through The Den, which also acts as the umbrella for after-school clubs and activities.

-Key Stage 2 outcomes are a major strength.
-In 2024, 82% reached the expected standard in reading, writing and mathematics, and the proportion achieving the higher standard is well above the England average.
-The school is also ranked 789th in England and 6th in York for primary outcomes on the FindMySchool model (FindMySchool ranking based on official data).
+Key Stage 2 outcomes remain a major strength.
+In the 2025 dataset, 80% reached the expected standard in reading, writing and mathematics, and 20% achieved the higher standard.
+The school is also ranked 2,251st of 14,978 in England for primary academic outcomes and 23rd in York on the local primary table.

 Get in touch with the school directly